syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Add-custom-labels.md

 # Add custom labels to chart axis

-[ChartAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html) provides the [OnCreateLabels](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_OnLabelCreated_Syncfusion_Maui_Charts_ChartAxisLabel_) override method to add custom labels to chart axis.
+[ChartAxis](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html) provides the [OnCreateLabels](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_OnLabelCreated_Syncfusion_Maui_Charts_ChartAxisLabel_) override method to add custom labels.
 [OnCreateLabels](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartAxis.html#Syncfusion_Maui_Charts_ChartAxis_OnLabelCreated_Syncfusion_Maui_Charts_ChartAxisLabel_) method called whenever new labels are generated.
-The following properties are available to add custom labels in chart axis.
+The following properties are available to add custom labels.

-* [VisibleLabels]() - This property of the chart axis can be used to get Observable Collection of visible axis labels.
+* [VisibleLabels]() - This property is used to get Observable Collection of visible axis labels.

-* [VisibleMaximum]() - This property of the chart axis can be used to get the double value that represents the maximum observable value of the axis range.
+* [VisibleMaximum]() - This property is used to get the double value that represents the maximum observable value of the axis range.

-* [VisibleMinimum]() - This property of the chart axis can be used to get the double value that represents the minimum observable value of the axis range.
+* [VisibleMinimum]() - This property is used to get the double value that represents the minimum observable value of the axis range.

 {% tabs %}